 Photos taken with any type of camera are welcome.
 As they say, “The best camera is the one you have with you.”
 And sometimes the camera in our pocket is the only one we have when we see the terns doing something interesting.
 Don’t feel as though your photos aren’t worthy of submission because you didn’t use a big camera with a huge lens.
 If you like the photo you took with your cell phone we want to give you a chance to share it with others!

 Some tern behaviors are best captured in video and so there will also be a category for short videos of terns.
 It’s requested that you keep videos to a maximum of 60 seconds in length.

-Thanks in advance for your participation in the 4th Annual Manu o Ku Festival’s digital photo exhibit.
+Thanks in advance for your participation in the first ever Manu o Ku Virtual Festival's digital photo exhibit!

-The 2019 White Tern breeding season on Oahu continues to provide numerous outstanding viewing opportunities.
-Join us on Saturday, January 19 for a walk that will take in some of the best of the best white tern nests in the heart of Waikiki.
-Meet behind the stage at the base of the big banyon tree at the Royal Hawaiian Center on Kalakaua Avenue at 9:00 if you'd like to join us.
+The best viewing of breeding white terns on Oahu continues to be in Waikiki so that's where the March White Tern Walk will take place.
+Join us on Saturday, March 14, from 9:00 to 10:30 for a walk that will take in some of the active white tern nesting spots in the heart of Waikiki.
+Meet behind the stage at the base of the big banyan tree at the Royal Hawaiian Center on Kalakaua Avenue at 9:00 if you'd like to join us.
 Please RSVP by text to 808-379-7555.

 Join us Sunday, March 15, for a special Terns and Trees Guided Tour at UH Manoa.
 Weʻll meet in the SOEST courtyard (red circle on attached map snippet) at 0900 for this walk, sponsored by the UH Campus Arboretum, Hawaii Audobon Society and the Hui Manu o Ku.
 Plenty of parking in the parking lot behind the Kennedy Theater (blue square on the map snippet).